JANUARY 7 – 28

-During the month of August, we set aside a season of prayer to seek GOD and believe Him for miracles in our lives.
-We would love for you to also join us as we gather together to pray for the needs of our city, nation, families and homes every Sunday night at 6:30, Monday-Friday at 7 pm and Saturdays at 6 pm.
-If you are unable to pray with us at these times, we encourage you to find a time that fits your schedule.
+During the month of January, we set aside a season of prayer to seek GOD and believe Him for miracles in our lives.
+We would love for you to also join us as we gather together to pray for the needs of our city, nation, families and homes every night at 7 pm.
+If you are unable to pray with us during these times, we encourage you to find a time that fits your schedule.

 During this season of focused prayer we seek the LORD in these areas:

 Believing GOD for answered prayer to our specific needs

 Declaring our dependence on GOD in every area of our lives